jkedra/jkedra.github.io/_drafts/ssh.md

     | laptop  |--->| HTTP proxy |--->| bastion |-->| target |
     +---------+    | NTLM auth  |    |  host   |   |  host  |
                    +------------+    +---------+   +--------+

+Scenario like above occurs when I try to connect from an internal network, through NTLM authenticated HTTP proxy to AWS target host which is behind some bastion host.

 #### Dealing with HTTP proxy first